jufir/.github/profile/README.md

 jufir
 =====

-jufir is a personal pet project designed to deepen my understanding of how Android operates at a lower level.
+jufir is a personal pet project designed to deepen my understanding of how Android operates at a lower level and exercise my knowledge in Rust.
 This suite is focused on reversing `.apk` files, providing tools and resources to dissect and analyze Android applications.

 purpose
 -------